digital-land/digital-land-python/digital_land/expectations/README.md

     --sqlite-dataset-path
     --data-quality-yaml

-Note 2: because the command is running from the digital-land CLI it needs to either be run in a folder that has the default subfolders for dataset, pipeline_dir and specification_dir OR it needs to be given thouse as additional parameters (even if the only parameters it really uses are the 3 mentioned in Note 1)
+Note 2: because the command is running from the digital-land CLI it needs to either be run in a folder that has the default subfolders for dataset, pipeline_dir and specification_dir OR it needs to be given these as additional parameters (even if the only parameters it uses are the 3 mentioned in Note 1)

 ## Writting you data-quality-yaml

 An example of a yaml is provided in the file: expectations/example_expectations_set.yaml

-The core structure needed in the is as follows:
+The core structure needed in the yaml is as follows:

 ```yaml
 expectations: